Have you ever thought about the mental toll each decision you make in a day costs you?

 “Decisions seem increasingly difficult.
 Also, little things are more annoying than usual,” he said.

-“Probably the depleted decision maker would start to rely more on shortcuts.
+“The depleted decision maker would likely start to rely more on shortcuts.
 Things that are easy to compare, like test scores, will weigh more heavily in the decision, while the special capacities and unique combination of credentials that define each individual applicant will be less appreciated.”

 Just like in the case of the prisoners, the prospective students you review when you are tired and overworked have a lower chance of success than the applicants you review at your best and most alert.